RichardErkhov/FastFaceSwap/README.md

 By using this tool, you acknowledge that you have read and understood this disclaimer.
 You agree to use the tool responsibly and in accordance with all applicable laws and ethical standards.
 The developers of this tool retain the right to modify, suspend, or terminate access to the tool at their discretion.

-to use all gpus, `select_gpu = None`

-Multigpu mode for now only supports just face swapping, **without the enhancer**!!!
-So if you want enhancer to work, for now select only one gpu.